KlausBlum/OLy-resources/pages/File formats.md

 Also, no additional fonts have to be installed. _Therefore, this is the file format I'd currently recommend to choose._

 However, as a second step, this PDF file has to be converted into an SVG file which then will be inserted into your LO document.
 That means, you will have to install an additional conversion software.
-In OLy's Config dialog, specify the exact command line to be called.
+In OLy's Config dialogue, specify the exact command line to be called.

 **For Linux and Mac**, this is easy: You can install the "pdf2svg" package via your package manager.